 Card payments can improve the creditworthiness of their users.
 However, this is only possible with a credit card.
 After all, only in this case credit is granted by the bank.
 Provided it is always repaid in full and on time, this can have a positive effect on the credit score of the cardholder over time, as it regularly shows that the holder is meeting the financial obligations.

 Those intending to book private or business trips can make this much easier with credit cards: online booking portals in particular often expect credit card details when it comes to booking a hotel – as security.
 In the hotel itself, a deposit is often required, in case there is damage to the room or costs are incurred beyond the overnight stay.
 This deposit is only possible with the help of a credit card.
-Thus, credit cards are a real help when travelling.
-This also applies to booking a rental car.
+Thus, credit cards are a real help when dealing with travel expenses like booking a rental car.

 Cashing in rewards